thezawzaw/gitops-k8s-handbook/docs/README.md

 ### Writing a Dockerfile

+Firstly, you will need to write Dockerfile to containerize this Python web application.
 In the [podinfo-sample](https://gitlab.com/thezawzaw/podinfo-sample) Git repository, I've already written a Dockerfile to containerize the app.

 ```Dockerfile
 #